We’re located in one of the few remaining places on earth with an untouched, pristine forest eco-system.

 The full National Geographic article can be viewed here.

-We are fortunate, nearly a decade later, Jocassee Gorges remains protected from development and accessible to the public.
 But we need to tread lightly.
-Over the past year we’ve experienced an influx of people coming to the area to escape cities and everyday routines, which is exciting and wonderful for our local economy!
+Our area is experiencing an influx of people looking to escape cities and everyday routines, which is exciting and wonderful for our local economy!
 But the increase in traffic means more trampling on the environment.
 And many of the natural places we highlight and encourage people to visit are faced with disposable items and trash that gets left behind.

 Many wilderness sites don’t have garbage bins or paid staff to haul trash off.
 Please pack it in and pack it out.
 And consider bringing gloves and extra bags to pick up trash if you see some along trails or in parking areas.
 We truly are grateful for those of you willing to pick up litter that isn’t yours.
 Nature would thank you if it could!